-In Service: Engaging and Connecting through Clay at the Northern Clay Center exhibition during NCECA 2019.
+Exhibited in Food Justice: Growing Healthier Community through Art at Contemporary Craft & In-Service: Engaging and Connecting through Clay at the Northern Clay Center exhibition during NCECA.
 Recycled bisque and earthenware, parts for ball mill, red Georgia clay.
-Garden produced three successive crops of chard and kale that were harvested by the community.
+Garden produced three successive crops of chard and kale that were harvested by the community and shared with others.

 Armagardden features a do-it-yourself ball mill and hydroponic system constructed from cast-off machinery and materials.
 The ball mill grinds discarded bisque into smooth ceramic pebbles, recycling earthenware/terra-cotta refuse into a growth medium or a substitute for normal soil.
 The installation also includes the community tending to the garden with the harvested chard and kale going to Soup for You, a program offering organic food and a safe place for all at Bethany Lutheran Church.